Support from immediate managers for NHS staff

 The staff pledges, part of the NHS Constitution, define what the NHS expects from staff and what staff can expect from NHS employers.
 Staff pledge two is 'to provide all staff with personal development, access to appropriate training for their jobs and line management support to succeed'.

-Support from immediate managers assesses the extent to which staff feel that their manager or supervisor provides them with support, guidance and feedback on their work and takes into account their opinions before making decisions that affect their work.
+Support from immediate managers assesses the extent to which staff feel their manager or supervisor provides support, guidance and feedback on their work and takes into account their opinions before making decisions that affect their work.

-The key finding is made up of whether staff agree with several different statements.
-The agreement level indicated is then translated to a score for each question and possible scores range from 1 to 5, with 1 representing unsupportive managers and 5 representing supportive managers.
-In 2015 the indicator was changed, to also include the question: how satisfied are you with the support you get from your immediate manager?
+The key finding comprises whether staff agree with several different statements.
+The agreement level indicated is then translated into a score (ranging from 1-5) for each question, with 1 representing unsupportive and 5 representing supportive managers.
+In 2015 the indicator was changed, to include the question: how satisfied are you with the support you get from your immediate manager?

 National averages include other organisations outside of the sectors shown in the charts, for example PCTs and CCGs.